18F/design/critique.md

   5. Comps or prototypes
 * Try not to defend your design; this is just a collection of feedback from fresh eyes.
 You're free to include or not include the critique as you see fit.
-* Use Hangouts for remote critique.
-Other video chat/screenshare solutions we've tried have poor video (and audio) fidelity, making it difficult to see and hear.

 ## For those providing critique